Generic Name: desirudin

 Iprivask is contraindicated in patients with known hypersensitivity to natural or recombinant hirudins due to risk of anaphylaxis, and in patients with active bleeding and/or irreversible coagulation disorders due to risk of hemorrhage.

 WARNINGS AND PRECAUTIONS

-As with other anticoagulants, there is a risk of neuraxial hematoma formation with the concurrent use of desirudin and spinal/epidural anesthesia, which has the potential to result in long term or permanent paralysis.
-The risk may be greater with the use of post-operative indwelling catheters or the concomitant use of additional drugs affecting hemostasis such as NSAIDs (Non-Steroidal Anti-Inflammatory Drugs), platelet inhibitors or other anticoagulants [see DRUG INTERACTIONS (7)].
+There is a risk of neuraxial hematoma formation with the concurrent use of desirudin and spinal/epidural anesthesia, which has the potential to result in long term or permanent paralysis.
+The risk may be greater with the use of post-operative indwelling catheters or the concomitant use of additional drugs affecting hemostasis such as NSAIDs (Non-Steroidal Anti-Inflammatory Drugs), platelet inhibitors or other anticoagulants [see Drug Interactions (7.1)].
 The risk may also be increased by traumatic or repeated neuraxial puncture.

-To reduce the potential risk of bleeding associated with the concurrent use of desirudin and epidural or spinal anesthesia/analgesia, the pharmacokinetic profile of the drug should be considered [see CLINICAL PHARMACOLOGY, Pharmacokinetics (12.3)] when scheduling or using epidural or spinal anesthesia in proximity to desirudin administration.
-The physician should consider placement of the catheter prior to initiating desirudin and removal of the catheter when the anticoagulant effect of desirudin is low [see DOSAGE and ADMINISTRATION (2.1)].
+To reduce the potential risk of bleeding associated with the concurrent use of desirudin and epidural or spinal anesthesia/analgesia, the pharmacokinetic profile of the drug should be considered [see Clinical Pharmacology (12.3)] when scheduling or using epidural or spinal anesthesia in proximity to desirudin administration.
+The physician should consider placement of the catheter prior to initiating desirudin and removal of the catheter when the anticoagulant effect of desirudin is low [see Dosage and Administration (2.1)].